Academic Catalog

 Transportation and meals at clinical/practicum facilities, healthcare insurance not provided through Chamberlain University and other personal expenses are not included in the calculation of student costs.
 These expenses will vary according to individual student needs.

-Full payment of all tuition and fees is to be made before the first day of classes unless other arrangements have been made.
+Full payment of all tuition and fees are due by the first day of classes unless other arrangements have been made.
 The financial obligation for each session must be met in order to register for a subsequent session.
-Unusual circumstances or a financial crisis should be reported to student services immediately so that Chamberlain can assist the student in planning or determining if alternative payment options are available.
+Unusual circumstances or a financial crisis should be reported to student finance advising immediately so that Chamberlain can assist the student in planning or determining if alternative payment options are available.

 Certain international students may be required to provide a statement of financial support or a sponsor letter indicating that tuition will be paid in advance of each semester and that a sponsor will provide all necessary living expenses for the international student.
 (Form I-134 may be used.)
 Most international students cannot receive U.S. federal financial assistance, nor can they work legally in the United States without appropriate permission.